 Practice shows that even the best-polished ideas may have defects or gaps that could be critical from the end-user and business point of view.
 The pre-implementation business analysis comes with help here.
 It is a useful tool that will help you collect information on various areas – on the functional requirements, characteristics of the market to which the product is dedicated, the end-user needs and expectations, the sphere of finance, or market competition.
-Of course, you cannot forget about the risks, the cost of the project, and the work schedule.
+Of course, you cannot forget about the risks, the cost of the software design project, and the work schedule.
 It sounds a little like a buckle that holds the whole project together, which is what business analysis is.

 The role of business analysis in the software development process